 A prominent real estate fund manager in connection with all facets of its New York City property-related asset management matters, including retail leases; parking leases; and office leasing, sales, and property management agreements.

-A private equity fund in connection with its approximately 60,000-square-foot headquarters lease at 280 Park Avenue in New York City, with rentals aggregating approximately $70 million.
+A private equity fund in connection with its approximately 60,000-square-foot headquarters leases at 280 Park Avenue in New York City, with rentals aggregating approximately $70 million.

-A rapidly growing software company in connection with its lease of its headquarters in a historic Center City, Philadelphia, office tower.
+A rapidly growing software company in connection with the lease of its headquarters in a historic Center City, Philadelphia, an office tower.

 A major private and public equity firm (which manages over $12 billion in assets) in connection with the leasing of office space in San Francisco, California.

 One of the nation's largest commercial banking institutions in connection with its branch expansion, including the acquisition, leasing, and development of new branch locations across the northeastern U.S.

 A developer in negotiating a ground lease for the construction and operation of a heliport fixed base of operations.